 🔼Etymology of the word Selah

 Since it's not clear what Selah was supposed to indicate, it's also problematic to establish from which root it came.
-Our word is spelled the same as the verb סלה (sala), meaning to make light of, but is traditionally derived from the verb סלל (salal I), and assumed to be parallel with the use of this verb in Psalm 68:4, which speaks of lifting up a song to YHWH:
+Our word is spelled the same as the verb סלה (sala), meaning to heap up or toss together, apparently to compare the heap with a standard of some sort.
+But commonly our word is thought to derive from the verb סלל (salal), and assumed to be parallel with the use of this verb in Psalm 68:4, which speaks of "lifting up" a song to YHWH:

 Judging from the meaning of the root, some scholars guess that the word Selah may have incited performers and audiences to throw their hands in the air, or somehow express exaltation, or even sing affrettando.
 Here at Abarim Publications we commonly try to avoid guessing, but since we're all at it, here's our best: